 Getting Tested for HIV/hepatitis C

-Pre and post-test counseling is available by drop in, phone or scheduled appointments.
+Pre- and post-test counselling is available by drop in, phone or scheduled appointments.
 Are you unsure of where to go, what to do, or even what to expect from the testing process?
 We can help guide you through the process of testing.

 The needs of a person who has been living with HIV for many years are very different from those who have been recently diagnosed.
-We are here to assist you with a variety of issues you might be facing such as: counseling, strategies to re-enter the workforce, financial, or referrals to other appropriate agencies.
+We are here to assist you with a variety of issues you might be facing, including: counselling, strategies to re-enter the workforce, financial, or referrals to other appropriate agencies.

 Affected by HIV/AIDS

-Case management is available to people living with HIV who have complex or multiple needs.
-Ongoing individualized support is offered to provide advocacy and assistance navigating the health and social service system.
-After completing a needs assessment, the case manager will work together with you to set short and long term goals.
+Case management is available to people living with HIV or hepatitis C who have complex or multiple needs.
+Ongoing individualized support is offered to provide advocacy and assistance navigating health and social services system.
+After completing a needs assessment, the case manager will work together with you to set short and long-term goals.

 Counselling is available in person or over the phone.

-ACNL provides referrals to people living with HIV/AIDS and/or Hepatitis C for a variety of supports such as addiction treatment, clothing, food, shelters, housing, employment, and more.
+ACNL provides referrals to people living with HIV/AIDS and/or hepatitis C for a variety of supports, including addictions treatment, clothing, food, shelters, housing, employment, and more.